flabbergast/libopencm3-ex/README.md

 L052 only.
 This is the DFU bootloader that I use on the bat boards with L052.
 More info about it on [the bat board] main page.

+### i2c_eep

+Writes a few bytes, then reads a few bytes, from a standard I2C EEPROM.
+The bytes read are printed over USART (on PA9/PA10).
+Connections and address can be seen in the code (different setups for F0 and L0).

 ## General setup notes

 You are expected to a C compiler (for ARM) and some development tools (e.g. make and git) installed and ready to use.
 You can get a [toolchain from arm.com]; or use one provided by your system package manager (if you're on a normal system like some linux, bsd or mac).
 For the development tools, use your package manager.